*Details for the 2022 event coming soon*

 Which roads will be closed to vehicles?

-If you live on the route you will be notified by post early in 2017.
+If you live on the route you will be notified by post Summer 2021.
 Roads to be closed will be signposted two weeks prior to the event.

 How long will roads used for the event be closed?

 We have kept all road closures to the minimum necessary to ensure the safety of the event.
-A detailed timeline of the road closures will be available here as soon as route and timings are confirmed.
+A detailed timeline of the road closures is available above.
 The length of closure depends on the location of the road on the event route.
-Tesco Bank Tour O The Borders are working hard with all partners to ensure the roads are only closed for as long as is absolutely necessary.
+Tour O The Borders are working hard with all partners to ensure the roads are only closed for as long as is absolutely necessary.

 What access will there be for people living and working in the roads that are closed?